moirahartigan/the-lady-goldsmith/README.md

 + Pay via Stripe for secure payments
 + A loading screen will appear when a payment is being processed to stop the user clicking away
 + If the payment form doesn't submit properly or the user closes the browser during the wait animation, Stripe will still create the order for the user.
-+ An email wil be sent to the user with their order confirmation
++ An email will be sent to the user with their order confirmation

 ---